openstack/oslo.limit/doc/source/user/usage.rst

 With respect to OpenStack, the service which owns a particular resource may also own that resource's limit.
 Conversely, limit information may be centralized in a shared service.
-The later is the pattern implied by the usage of this library.
+The latter is the pattern implied by the usage of this library.
 The justification for decoupling resource limits from individual services is to make it easier to provide a consistent experience for users or operators setting and enforcing limits, regardless of the resource.